 What are Different Types of Depreciation?

-While there are various methods to calculate depreciation, four of them are more commonly used.
+While there are various methods to calculate depreciation, three of them are more commonly used.

 - Straight Line

 Being the simplest method, it allocates an even rate of depreciation every year on the useful life of the asset.
 It estimates the asset’s useful life (in years) and its salvage value at the end of its term.
 Subtracting the salvage value from the original price of the asset gives us the final depreciation amount that is to be expensed.

 Double Declining Balance Depreciation

 For minimizing the tax exposure, this method adopts an accelerated depreciation technique.
 Here, the depreciation costs are written off much rapidly.
 This technique is used when the companies utilize the asset in its initial years as the asset is more likely to provide better utility in these years.